Evolving Curricula with Regret-Based Environment Design: Experiments

-Next we seek to understand the properties of the evolving distribution high regret levels.
-We include all \emph{solved levels} from the top 100 regret levels after 10k, 20k and 30k student updates.
-For each level we show all eight parameters in Figure \ref{figure:bipedal_complexity} (top), with the PLR agent as a comparison.
-As we see, \method{} solves a vast quantity of difficult levels, of comparable difficulty with other methods such as POET, but using a fraction of the compute.
-For comparison, \method{} used 2.07B timesteps to get to 30k student updates, which is less than 0.5\% of what is used in \citet{poet}.
-In the next section we seek a more direct comparison with results from POET.
+Next we seek to understand the properties of the evolving distribution of high-regret levels.
+We include all solved levels from the top-100 regret levels after 10k, 20k, and 30k student updates.
+For each level we show all eight parameters in Figure~\ref{figure:bipedal_complexity} (top), with the PLR agent as a comparison.
+As we see, \method{} solves a large quantity of difficult levels of comparable difficulty with other methods such as POET, but uses a fraction of the compute.
+For comparison, \method{} sees 2.07B environment steps at 30k student updates, less than 0.5\% of that used in \citet{poet}.